 A number of ski and snowboard schools operate around the Niseko resort areas.
-Check our Lessons in English page for any current ski school listings on SnowJapan.

 A good selection of ski and snowboard equipment and wear rental facilities are available around the Niseko resort areas.